🎉 Try Slides With Friends — Zoom Trivia, Live Polls, Icebreakers & more! Check it out →

 Conclusion

-Today, the best web design tool you can use is the Adobe Creative Suite - whether it be Photoshop, Fireworks, Illustrator or a combination of them all, there’s simply nothing else that comes even close at the moment.
-However I see this as an open market, of course nobody wants to be competing with the almighty Photoshop, that’s fair enough as it would take years and years of playing catching up.
+Today, the best web design tool you can use is the Adobe Creative Suite - whether it be Photoshop, Fireworks, Illustrator or a combination of them all, there's simply nothing else that comes even close at the moment.
+However I see this as an open market, of course nobody wants to be competing with the almighty Photoshop, that's fair enough as it would take years and years of playing catching up.
 But in actual fact a web design application would be hitting a niche that Photoshop only covers at the moment by default.
+I'd love to hear what everybody's thoughts on this, has anybody else ever thought the same thing? and it's a long shot but is anyone secretly developing the app described above?

 Comments